aedanjames/enigma/README.md

 # enigma
-Turing 2111 BE Mod 1 Final Solo Project. \n
+Turing 2111 BE Mod 1 Final Solo Project.
 Encryption is based on the Caesar Cipher

 ## To Encrypt a message